-Shortly after your arrival, you will participate in an orientation program during which Aberdeen staff will go over academic and student life at Aberdeen, student support details (health service, counseling service), and transport information.
+Shortly after your arrival, you will participate in an orientation program during which university staff will go over academic and student life, student support details (health service, counseling service), and transport information.
+The Glasgow orientation also includes a bus tour of the city and surrounding area.